Conagra Brands: Frequently Asked Questions

 Yes, our products will state on the label whether or not it's gluten free.
 We understand how important it is for people who have been medically diagnosed with gluten sensitivity to obtain accurate information about their food to help plan their meals and diets.
 Foods that have been validated as gluten-free will contain a “gluten-free” statement on the label.
 Other products may not contain gluten but have not yet been verified as gluten-free; these products will not contain a “gluten-free” statement.

 How do you know that your foods are gluten-free?

-Our foods labeled as "gluten-free" undergo rigorous ingredient and preparation review, along with testing to validate that claim.
+Our foods labeled as "gluten-free" undergo rigorous ingredient and preparation review, along with testing to verify that claim.
 We start by reviewing the label and our recipe to determine which ones should not contain gluten, and then talk to our ingredient suppliers.
 Next, we review our preparation and cleaning steps.
 Finally, we test the food to make sure it contains less than 20 ppm (parts per million) gluten.

 Why can't you label a food item as gluten-free based on the ingredients listed?

 Reviewing the ingredients listed on the label is only one step.
-Testing is required to further validate that a food item contains less than 20 ppm (parts per million) gluten and can carry a gluten-free claim.
+Testing is required to further verify that a food item contains less than 20 ppm (parts per million) gluten and can carry a gluten-free claim.